The Latest News in Overlay Attacks

-Some times it feels like security vendors are fighting an endless battle against malware creators who come up with new exploits.
-A common goal for malware authors is to find new ways of stealing user credentials and passwords, so that criminals can hijack accounts and even do fraudulent transactions.
-The mechanisms used to do this has gone under several different names: Tapjacking,
+Security vendors are fighting an endless battle against malware creators.
+Their most common goal is often finding new ways of stealing user credentials and passwords, so that criminals can hijack accounts and do fraudulent transactions.
+How can the Okay SCA solution protect your app from this?
+Read on.

-On Android there is an additional challenge when trying to implement a secure application: Users might have handsets running everything from Android 2.3 from 2010, to the latest 8.0 beta release from 2017.
+On Android, there is a huge challenge when trying to implement a secure application.
+This is because users have a large variety of OS systems running (often not updated), ranging from Android 2.3 in 2010 to the latest 8.0 beta release in 2017.
 All of these releases have different security vulnerabilities, which can be exploited in various ways.

-Now in 2017 Tapjacking is making a return.
-According to Check Point the SYSTEM_ALERT_WINDOW permission can be set for devices running Android 6.0.1 and newer, as long as the app was downloaded from Google Play.
+But in 2017, Tapjacking made a return.
+According to the SYSTEM_ALERT_WINDOW, permission can be set for devices running Android 6.0.1 and newer, as long as the app was downloaded from Google Play.
 According to Check Point, 74% of ransomware, 57% of adware, and 14% of banker malware abuse this permission as part of their operation.
-So, this is clearly not a minor threat, but an actual tactic used in the wild.
+This is clearly not a minor threat, but an actual tactic used in the wild.

-Of course, the Google Bouncer, which scans all apps published on Google Play might provide some protection, but this is somewhat of a false hope: There are lots of ways that an application might encrypt parts of their application and circumvent the scan.
+Of course, the Google Bouncer, which scans all apps published on Google Play, might provide some protection.
+But this is somewhat of a false hope as there are lots of ways an application may encrypt certain parts and circumvent the scan.
 Also, at least 25% of devices in users’ hands are still running Android 4.3 and older versions, which still have obvious vulnerabilities as described above.

-How does the Protectoria PSMP solution protect your app?
-Firstly, we have active protection against overlays, customized to every major version of Android.
-If it is not possible to detect an active app trying to draw on top of the app we still have a couple of ways to detect any tampering:
+First, we have active protection against overlays, customised to every major version of Android.
+If it is not possible to detect an active app trying to draw on top of the app, we still have a couple of ways to detect any tampering: